Professor Dame Anne Johnson photo credit: Academy of Medical Sciences/Big T Images

 About Professor Dame Anne Johnson

-She joined Middlesex Hospital at the start of the 1980s HIV epidemic, subsequently directing the Medical Research Council UK Centre for coordinating epidemiological studies of HIV/AIDS.
-In 1990 she was funded to complete the UK's first National Survey of Sexual Attitudes and Lifestyles by the Wellcome Foundation, work that has since been repeated every 10 years and continues to inform key policy on sexual health around the world.
+She joined Middlesex Hospital Medical School at the start of the 1980s HIV epidemic, subsequently directing the Medical Research Council UK Centre for coordinating epidemiological studies of HIV/AIDS.
+In 1990 she was funded to complete the UK’s first National Survey of Sexual Attitudes and Lifestyles by the Wellcome Trust, work that has since been repeated every 10 years and continues to inform key policy on sexual health around the world.

 About Professor Alice Roberts